0xB0C5/d-bass/README.md

 .endproc
 ```

-Before you enable NMIs, call `jsr dbass_start` to initialize and start D-Bass.
+After you enable NMIs, call `jsr dbass_start` to initialize and start D-Bass.

-Before you disable NMIs, call `jsr dbass_disable` to stop D-Bass.
+Before you disable NMIs, call `jsr dbass_stop` to stop D-Bass.
 Note: this hasn't been tested.

-While D-Bass is enabled, you must call `jsr dbass_update` once per frame, as soon as possible after your VBlank code.

 Silencing Other Channels
 ------------------------